How to Choose the Best Free SEO Tools for your Business

 See Also: Meta Keywords: To Use or Not to Use

-If you’re looking for lots of trending keywords, this tool is a must-try.
+If you’re looking for many trending keywords, this tool is a must-try.
 It has a large, multi-country database of over 5.6 billion keywords presented with accurate metrics.

 Search Volume is based on users’ clickstream data, while estimates of Keyword Difficulty are based on the amount of referring domains.
 That’s what Google’s ranking algorithm gives priority to.
-The dashboard also comes with unique metrics to determine traffic potential for each keyword – Clicks and Clicks Per Search.
+The dashboard also has unique metrics to determine traffic potential for each keyword – Clicks and Clicks Per Search.

 Knowing where your site currently ranks is also incredibly important.
 It allows you to track which of your online marketing strategies are working best, letting you focus similar to your efforts across campaigns, maximizing ROI and seeing your traffic skyrocket.